The current FRCEM examination structure will finish in Spring/Summer 2021 and the new MRCEM examination structure will be introduced from August 2021.

 The FRCEM Primary Single Best Answer (SBA) exam format and RCEM Basic Science Curriculum are not changing, and therefore our Primary question bank will remain the same, but will be renamed before the December 2021 sitting.

 The FRCEM Intermediate Short Answer Question (SAQ) exam format is changing to a Single Best Answer (SBA) exam format and will be mapped to the new RCEM Clinical Syllabus.
 We have now launched our brand new FRCEM Intermediate SBA question bank.

-This examination samples the RCEM Basic Science Curriculum, ensuring a sound background knowledge in the basic science underpinning EM care.
-It can be undertaken at any point post registration as a medical practitioner.
+This examination samples the RCEM Basic Science Curriculum and ensures a sound background knowledge in the basic science underpinning Emergency Medicine care.
 It comprises 180 questions to be answered in three hours.

 The first sitting of the MRCEM Primary is on 1st December 2021.

 This is a Single Best Answer (SBA) paper, replacing the FRCEM Intermediate SAQ.